Tequila Spiked Berry Shortcakes

 - Pour the silver Tequila directly over the fruit.
 Sprinkle evenly with the 1 tablespoon of granulated sugar and the fresh orange zest.

 - Stir gently to coat.
 Cover and refrigerate for a minimum of 30 minutes (or overnight).
-This critical osmotic process forces the fruit to release its natural juices, marrying them with the alcohol and sugar to create a thick, complex, syrupy reduction without the use of heat.
+This critical resting step allows the sugar to draw out the fruit’s natural juices, marrying them with the alcohol to create a thick, complex, syrupy reduction without the use of heat.

 - In a small bowl, whisk together the cold buttermilk and the large egg until completely unified.
 Set aside.

-- Place the all-purpose flour, baking powder, baking soda, kosher salt, and ยฝ cup of granulated sugar into the bowl of a food processor.
+- Place the all-purpose flour, baking powder, baking soda, kosher salt, and ½ cup of granulated sugar into the bowl of a food processor.
 Pulse twice to distribute the dry ingredients.

 - Drop the chilled cubes of shortening and 3 tablespoons of cold butter directly over the flour.
 Pulse the machine repeatedly until the fat is cut into the flour and the mixture resembles coarse, craggy peas.
 (Do not overmix; the pockets of cold fat are essential for a flaky rise).